The Field Services Division is staffed by 60% of the Department's sworn complement, and consists of the following:

 Volunteers on Patrol

 The Alhambra Police Department works under an Area Command service delivery model.
 The City is divided into four distinct geographic areas (Area 1, 2, 3, and 4).
-Each Area is monitored by a Police Commander who is held accountable for understanding the issues and concerns unique to their service area.
+Each Area is monitored by a Police Lieutenant who is held accountable for understanding the issues and concerns unique to their service area.
 This includes developing strategies and directing resources based on Intelligence-led policing to solve problems for our residents.
 The objective of this command structure is to aggressively address crime issues and improve quality of life through Community-Oriented or Problem-Oriented Policing.
 Visit the Area Command page for more information.

 The Traffic Bureau is responsible for providing a safe and efficient flow of traffic within the City of Alhambra.
 This is accomplished by providing a proactive enforcement strategy through the statistical analysis of reported accidents.
 The Bureau utilizes a Community Oriented Policing and multi-agency approach to vehicular and pedestrian safety, enforcement, and education.

 Reserve Police Officers Unit

 The Alhambra Police Department's Reserve Police Officers are a group of highly trained and motivated volunteers, who meet the State of California's Peace Officer Standards and Training.
 They must meet stringent standards to act as police officers.

 Their responsibilities are to supplement patrol deployment, police special events, provide special services, and serve the public.
 They are on call for emergencies and details as needed.

 Under the direction of the Field Services Division Commander, the Patrol Bureau has one lieutenant serving as the Canine Unit Commander, one sergeant designated as the Canine Unit Supervisor, and two canine teams, each composed of one police officer and one canine police service dog.